-Through the Compromisos initiative, Mayor Larreta’s administration has made more than 55 public commitments to date.
+Through the Compromisos initiative, Mayor Larreta’s administration has made 54 public commitments.
 Progress across these commitments can be tracked online; currently:

-In February of this year, Mayor Larreta hosted a public convening to highlight the progress on current commitments, and to announce the addition of four new objectives to be completed by 2019.
-These newest commitments include:
+In February 2018, Mayor Larreta hosted a public convening to highlight the progress on current commitments, and to announce the addition of four new objectives to be completed by 2019.
+These newest commitments included:

-- The creation of a new public theatre space in the Arts District of the City’s La Boca neighborhood
+- The creation of a new public theatre space in the Arts District of the City’s La Boca neighborhood; and

-- The construction of eight new educational centers in the City
+- The construction of 8 new educational centers in the City.

-Furthermore, the City works to institutionalize this approach for future sustainability, the common values of the Vivamos Juntos Nuestros Valores initiative are seen as helping to establish a public expectation of accountable governance.
+On the second point, as the City works to institutionalize new governance approaches, the common values of the Vivamos Juntos Nuestros Valores initiative are seen as helping to establish a public expectation of accountable governance.
 In particular, officials say that the “proximity” value has helped to close the gap between the government and people, and that public participation in the online monitoring makes it difficult for the government to back away from its promises.
-“Creating this link from internal tools to external engagement and participation - tying these things together will help lock this in for sustainability,” says Ugarte, the Director of Institutional Quality.

 It’s important to distinguish between a mere marketing campaign and an impactful approach to improving the culture and accountability within government.
 For this reason, it’s important for cities to articulate clearly the ways that success will be measured, and to evaluate progress regularly.

 To ensure that employees are willing to embrace these types of workforce initiatives and values, Cities should consider opportunities to involve a cross-section of municipal employees in the development and ongoing implementation and evaluation of the programs.